Lurker (film)

-Lurker is a 2025 American psychological drama thriller film written and directed by Alex Russell.
-The film stars Théodore Pellerin, Archie Madekwe, Zack Fox, Havana Rose Liu, Wale Onayemi, Daniel Zolghadri, and Sunny Suljic.
-It premiered at the 2025 Sundance Film Festival on January 26, 2025.
-It was released in the United States by Mubi on August 22, 2025.
+Lurker is a 2025 American psychological thriller film written and directed by Alex Russell.
+The film stars Théodore Pellerin, Archie Madekwe, Zack Fox, Havana Rose Liu, Wale Onayemi, Daniel Zolghadri and Sunny Suljic.
+It follows a young man who secretly infiltrates his way into the friend group of the rising pop musician he is obsessed with and becomes overly attached to.

+Lurker premiered at the 2025 Sundance Film Festival on January 26, 2025, and was released in the United States by Mubi on August 22, 2025.

+Lurker received critical acclaim.
+It was featured on Variety's list of the top ten best films of 2025, with lead critic Owen Gleiberman saying, "Lurker has been made with the craft of early vintage Polanski crossed with an up-to-the-minute awareness of what pop culture has come to mean when the famous and their fans are now chasing each other’s tails."

 Plot

 Retail worker Matthew Morning is employed at a popular Los Angeles clothing store frequented by rising pop musician Oliver, whom Matthew impresses one afternoon by playing an under-appreciated song he loves on the store’s speakers.
 Oliver gives Matthew a backstage pass to an upcoming concert and quickly befriends him thereafter, inviting him to join his entourage as his documentarian.
 Matthew is initially met with skepticism and resistance by Oliver’s friends but is eventually accepted as he begins contributing numerous visual elements to Oliver’s upcoming album cycle, ultimately quitting his job at the store.

 Matthew himself soon becomes a well-known social media figure for his association with Oliver and is approached by his former co-worker Jamie, who is also a fan of Oliver’s and wants to meet him.
 Matthew reluctantly agrees and Jamie quickly becomes an additional member of the entourage as the group’s stylist, drawing the ire of Matthew.
 Oliver takes his entourage, including Matthew and Jamie, to London to accompany him at a concert.
 During the trip, an increasingly jealous Matthew makes several attempts to sabotage Jamie, culminating in him injuring Jamie by knocking him off of a ladder during a photoshoot.
 He is promptly shunned by Oliver and his friends afterwards.

 After Matthew’s attempts to make amends with Oliver prove futile, he encounters two underage fans of Oliver, whom he equips with backstage passes and discreetly records an encounter between them and Oliver, who is under the impression that they are adults.
 Matthew subsequently blackmails Oliver with the footage and forces Oliver to allow him back into the entourage until he finishes a documentary about Oliver.